Martingale Betting Progression

 The Mathematical Truth

-The Martingale doesn't change the odds - it only changes the distribution of outcomes:
+The Martingale does not change the odds — it only changes the distribution of outcomes:

 When to Use Martingale

-- Bonus clearing: Meet wagering requirements quickly (check casino terms)
+- Bonus clearing — meet wagering requirements quickly

-- Income replacement: Never rely on Martingale for consistent earnings
+- Income replacement — never rely on Martingale for earnings

-- Small bankrolls: Need at least 127x base bet minimum
+- Small bankrolls — need at least 127x base bet

 Frequently Asked Questions